New Zealand Certificate in Bicycle Mechanics (Level 4)

 - Work safely and efficiently in a professional bicycle workshop

-- Diagnose and overhaul an extensive range of bicycle components spread across all bicycle systems:
+- Diagnose, overhaul, and repair an extensive range of bicycle components spread across all bicycle systems:

 Outcomes | Credits |